Prepaid vs. Postpaid Energy: How to Know Which is Right for You

 Pros and cons of prepaid energy: how to know if it's right for you header image

-With this type of payment model, you put money into an account, and your electricity bill is paid from that account using those funds.
+With a prepaid payment model, you put money into an account, and your electricity bill is paid from that account using those funds.
 When the balance is running low, you simply add more money to the account.
+But is getting a prepaid plan versus a traditional plan worth it?
+Does it actually save you cash—and what happens if your account balance gets too low?

-What is prepaid energy?
+What is Prepaid Energy?

-For many households, prepaid energy can be a smart alternative to postpaid energy.
-In a postpaid plan, there isn’t any advance payment.
+In a postpaid plan, also known as a traditional plan, there isn’t any advance payment.
 The electric company simply calculates the household’s energy usage and then sends a bill to be paid at regular intervals, usually monthly.

 Why would a household opt for a prepaid plan over a postpaid plan?
 Some people find it easier to monitor their energy usage using prepaid plans—and even report saving money using prepaid plans.
 That said, there are drawbacks to prepaid plans versus postpaid plans.
-Learn more about the pros and cons below.
+Learn more about the pros and cons here.

 Prepaid energy plans have gained popularity thanks to the flexibility they offer.
 While they aren’t available in every state, those with deregulated energy markets—like Texas—offer them.